windingwind/zotero-types/README.md

 Planning yo merge to https://github.com/DefinitelyTyped/DefinitelyTyped/

+To release this to npm package, use `npm run release`.

 ## Disclaimer

 Use this code under MIT License.
 No warranties are provided.
 Keep the laws of your locality in mind!